Emacs: Byte Compile Elisp Files

 - Byte compiled elisp files load faster.

-- Byte compiled elisp functions also run faster. (by a simple test of a loop, it seems to run about 4 times faster.)
+- Byte compiled elisp functions also run faster. (by a simple test of a loop 50 million times, it is about 8 times faster.)

 - Byte compiling will often tell you errors or warning in your elisp code that you normally wouldn't know.